artefactual/automation-tools/README.md

 * `-u USERNAME, --user USERNAME` [REQUIRED]: Username of the Archivematica dashboard user to authenticate as.
 * `-k KEY, --api-key KEY` [REQUIRED]: API key of the Archivematica dashboard user.
-* `--ss-user USERNAME, --user USERNAME` [REQUIRED]: Username of the Storage Service user to authenticate as.
+* `--ss-user USERNAME` [REQUIRED]: Username of the Storage Service user to authenticate as.
 Storage Service 0.8 and up requires this; earlier versions will ignore any value provided.
 * `--ss-api-key KEY` [REQUIRED]: API key of the Storage Service user.
 Storage Service 0.8 and up requires this; earlier versions will ignore any value provided.
 * `-t UUID, --transfer-source UUID`: [REQUIRED] Transfer Source Location UUID to fetch transfers from.
 Check the next section for more details on this field.
 * `--transfer-path PATH`: Relative path within the Transfer Source.
 Default: ""